ajaypatel24/Mutation-Testing-Simulator/README.md

 # Mutation-Testing-Simulator

 ## MutantList.py
-* generateReport\
+Take source code with mathematical operators
-creates txt file outlining mutation sites by line number and listing all possible mutations
+1. Generate txt file with all mutation sites and potential mutants
-* injectMutant\
-injects mutants into selected mutation sites, generates a new .py file for each mutation
+2. Create new files, 1 mutation inserted per file
+3. Run fault simulation and kill mutants if their outputs differ from expected output
+4. Run fault simulation in parallel to optimze run time